billgewrgoulas/-Hypothesis-Testing-on-37-Seasons-of-NBA/README.md

 * Using the <b>Student T-Test</b> we conclude that there are some significant differences of the means in different positions.

 #### Question 2 In this part we will focus our attention on player Russell Westbrook, who has achieved a significant number of Triple-Doubles.
-* First using the data we will find the chance of his team winning when he has achieved triple-double is and compare it to the probability of his team winning regardless if he has achiaved a tripple double, in order to understand if this is beneficial for his team.
+* First using the data we will find the chance of his team winning when he has achieved triple-double and compare it to the probability of his team winning regardless if he has achiaved a tripple double, in order to understand if this is beneficial for his team.
 * Subsequently we will assume the following:
 *  -H0: There is no dependence between a victory and the triple-double Of Russel
 *  -H1: There is a correlation between a victory and the triple-double Of Russel